Engin Bekdemir

-Engin Bekdemir (born 7 February 1992) is a professional footballer who plays as an attacking midfielder for TFF Second League club Ankaraspor.
+Engin Bekdemir (born 7 February 1992) is a professional footballer who plays as an attacking midfielder for TFF Second League club Sarıyer.
 Born in Belgium, he has represented Turkey at international levels up to under-21s.

 Career

 Kayserispor

 Engin Bekdemir joined Kayserispor from Portuguese club Porto during 2011 summer transfer period.
 He made his Turkish Süper Lig debut in the starting line-up in which Kayserispor were beaten by Fenerbahçe with 0–1 final score, on 23 September 2011.